vickyli1015/Public-DSC180B-Functional-Connectivity-Project/README.md

 `load_data.py` contains the function of loading the data, brain labels that correlate with our brain region, and brain image data.

+`feature-extraction.py` contains the method and process that we used to get our features.

 `run.py` contains all of our models and when run on a specific data will print out the model results.

 `environment.yml` contains the non-built-in Python libraries that are used in our project.